Updates to outpatient care at Massey due to COVID-19

 Parking, arrival and visitors

 Patients coming for outpatient appointments, radiation treatments or infusion treatments at Massey’s downtown location should come to the North Hospital entrance at 1300 E. Marshall Street.
-Patients who are not driving can be dropped off in front of the hospital, and patients driving themselves are directed to park in the nearby Goodwin Research Laboratory parking garage.
+Patients have the option to valet park or self-park.
+Valet parking is provided at no charge for outpatient cancer visits.
+For self-parking, patients are directed to park in the nearby Goodwin Research Laboratory parking garage.
 Valet representatives are available onsite to assist with wayfinding, wheelchairs and parking needs.
 For more information on valet and parking, please refer to this article.

 All patients who come to Massey for an ambulatory visit will be provided a surgical mask as a protective measure for their compromised immune systems.
 Screening for COVID-19 occurs at all Massey entrances, and patients who screen positive will receive formal testing.

-To further reduce population density in the Dalton Clinic waiting room, an additional waiting area has been opened in the Goodwin Research Laboratory adjacent to North Hospital.
+To further reduce population density in the Dalton Clinic waiting room, an additional waiting area is provided in the Goodwin Research Laboratory adjacent to North Hospital.